SomeOddCodeGuy/WilmerAI/README.md

 with Ollama's api/chat api endpoint.
 If you send a picture in Open WebUI, that will be sent to Wilmer as if it were going to Ollama.
 Wilmer will see the image, and if you have an ImageProcessor node, that node will caption the image so that you can send it to your main text LLMs later in the workflow.
-The ImageProcessor node currently requires that the endpoint be of the `ollamaApiChatImageSpecific` ApiType, but support for KoboldCpp should be coming soon as well.
+The ImageProcessor node currently requires that the endpoint be of the `OllamaApiChatImageSpecific` ApiType, but support for KoboldCpp should be coming soon as well.

 In the event that no image is sent into a workflow with the ImageProcessor node, the node will return a hardcoded string of "There were no images attached to the message".